How to Install Puppet on Ubuntu Linux

 Prepare Ubuntu

-For this tutorial, we’re going to be using Ubuntu as our Puppet master or Puppet server.
-You’ll want to prepare Ubuntu to get Puppet working correctly in this case.
+For this tutorial, we will use Ubuntu as our Puppet master or Puppet server.
+In this case, you’ll want to prepare Ubuntu to get Puppet working correctly.

 Run the commands below to open the Ubuntu hosts file.